 Mentors and supervisors spend a huge amount of time overseeing Rule 11 etc students.
 It's like law school all over again.
 Plus, the WSBA would be wise to encourage volunteerism and Lisa Brewer mentoring as attorneys spend ever more time just making a living wage.
 Yes!
 This is absolutely appropriate.
 Law school is great, but it's only when students get their feet wet in the field that they really understand what the practice is all about.
 This is so much work for the supervising attorney!
 They have to educate students about so many routine procedural issues, in addition to whatever area of law they are working within, and this process necessarily requires keeping up to speed with various aspects of the law, all the time, and understanding it all well enough to explain it to a person not well versed in it.
 This effort deserves the recognition Kaylynn What that MCLE credit would provide.
 N/A As a former law clerk and now lawyer, I saw the immense amount of work that goes into being a Rule 6 mentor firsthand.
 These lawyers are providing a service to the bar and the legal Salim Lewis community at large and should be rewarded for that service with CLE credits.
-N/A To a big a firm and discreted at a three laws on (three about CITa) and firm at a discrete a significant Teaching of any sort directed at other lawyers (through CLEs), or for students requires significant Erin Pierce time and review of the relevant materials.
-It is appropriate for credit to be given for such efforts which enhance and update the teacher's knowledge in order to work with the student.
-Erin Pierce Receiving credit is wildly appropriate recognition for the time and dedication these tutors devote Caralyn Laka to mentoring Law Clerks.
-Carolyn Lake to mentoring Law Clerks.
-The law clerk program is a credit to the WSBA, and this change seems like it will increase interest Aaron Ross in (and recognition for) tutoring it would be a welcome amendment. / tai on noss in faira recognition for facering in troute see a troncome amenanti I was a tutor for two years.
+N/A Tooking of any count discreted at ather lawyone (through CLTs), on for attribute no military invitages in itinates Teaching of any sort directed at other lawyers (through CLEs), or for students requires significant time and review of the relevant materials.
+It is appropriate for credit to be given for such efforts Erin Pierce which enhance and update the teacher's knowledge in order to work with the student.
+Erin Pierce Receiving credit is wildly appropriate recognition for the time and dedication these tutors devote Carolyn Lake to mentoring Law Clerks.
+Carolyn Lake to mentering Law Clorks: The law clerk program is a credit to the WSBA, and this change seems like it will increase interest Aaron Ross in (and recognition for) tutoring it would be a welcome amendment.
+I was a tutor for two years.
 It is a huge time commitment and requires a lot of preparation.
 In my opinion, it is harder than teaching a CLE in your own subject matter area because you have to dig deep into other topics you may not have thought about much since the bar exam and make sure you understand them well enough to teach them properly to another person.
 It's a LOT.
 Offering Victoria Kesala credit is appropriate.